ArnaudGansmandel/DeepLab/README.md

-# DeepLab
+# Image segmentation using DeepLab
 Reproduction of the DeepLab algorithm for semantic image segmentation

-# Image segmentation using DeepLab

 In order to train the DeepLab model, we use the PASCAL VOC2012 dataset [devkit_doc.pdf](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/devkit_doc.pdf)

 Below, the directory architecture of this project

-    project_name/
+    DeepLab/
     │
     ├── data/                          # All data-related directories and files │   ├── raw/                       # Original, immutable data dump